rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

 -   Ministry of Defence civilians
--   contractor and armed forces personnel (those critical to the delivery of key defence and national security outputs and essential to the response to the COVID-19 outbreak)
+-   contractor and armed forces personnel (those critical to the delivery of key defence and national security outputs and essential to the response to the coronavirus (COVID-19) outbreak)
 -   fire and rescue service employees (including support staff)
 -   National Crime Agency staff
 -   those maintaining border security, prison and probation staff and